paulross/PyCppContainers/docs/sphinx/source/user_defined_types.rst

     >>> e
     {0: <cUserDefined.Custom object at 0x10e2fb4e0>, 1: <cUserDefined.Custom object at 0x10e2fb1b0>}

-Chcek that the names have been reversed:
+Check that the names have been reversed:

 .. code-block::